UK Parliament petitions website

-The UK Parliament petitions website (e-petitions) allows members of the public to create and support petitions for consideration by the Parliament of the United Kingdom.
-Although the UK Parliament's Petitions Committee considers all petitions which receive 100,000 signatures or more, there is no automatic parliamentary debate of those that pass this threshold.
-The Government will respond to all petitions with more than 10,000 signatures.
+The UK Parliament petitions website is an official online petition platform run by the Government of the United Kingdom and the Parliament of the United Kingdom that enables members of the British public to create and support proposals for consideration by the House of Commons.
+While the House of Commons' Petitions Committee reviews all petitions that receive 100,000 signatures or more, reaching this threshold does not guarantee a parliamentary debate.
+However, the Government is required to respond to all petitions that receive over 10,000 signatures.

 Process

 Once a petition has been published on the website, it will be open to signatures for six months.